bcarlsenca/SNOMED-DB-Load-Scripts/src/main/resources/README.txt

 Important Notes
 ---------------
-* These database load scripts are configured to work with the July 31, 2013 SNOMEDCT International Edition.
+* These database load scripts are configured to work with the Jan 31, 2014 SNOMEDCT International Edition.

 Key Features